 To use the CData driver, we need to configure it.
 We first need to create a data source name.
 Call it “mysnowflakeodbc”.
 Next, we will use the default Auth Scheme.
 Under “Authentication” enter your UserID and Password for Snowflake.
 This will allow the connection to the Snowflake Data Cloud at runtime.

 We will also need to set the Warehouse name, which will likely be the default “COMPUTE_WH”.
 If not, use whatever name you used for the warehouse within Snowflake.

 Next, set your unique Snowflake instance URL that you were provided with when you set up your Snowflake environment.
 You get can the URL from your Snowflake account.
 We also need to set the name of the database.
 We used “INTERZOID” when we set up the database within Snowflake, so use that for this parameter.

 Here is the configuration panel when complete:

 When ready, click the “Test Connection” button.
 You should see the following:

-We are now ready to setup the Interzoid Data Connection Tool that generates a match report using the Interzoid Company Match API and the data within the selected Snowflake table.
+We are now ready to setup Interzoid Data Connect to generate the match report using the Interzoid Company Match API and the data within the selected Snowflake table.

 Step #3 - Execute the match report

-To support both Windows and Linux, the Interzoid data connection tool runs from the command line.
-Contact Interzoid at firstname.lastname@example.org for access to the tool, and we will also provide you with the necessary API credits to run the walkthrough.
-Once installed, you simply run it from a Windows or Linux command prompt with the following parameters (see documentation for more details):
+To support Windows, Linux, and Darwin, as well as multi-step data pipelines, Interzoid Data Connect runs from the command line.
+Contact Interzoid at email@example.com for access to the product, and we will provide you with the necessary API usage credits to run the walkthrough.
+Once installed, you simply run it from a Windows, Linux, MacOS, or Solaris command prompt with the following parameters (see documentation for more details):

 function – name of Interzoid API function to call